 Nancy tells an excerpt from “A Window of Beauty,” a story inspired by the experiences of a young girl, her remarkable teacher and their secret art classes in the Terezin Concentration Camp in Czechoslovakia during World War II.
-It is a tale of courage, friendship and the power of artistic expression to sustain hope and light the way during the darkest of times.

 - The story of Friedl and Rutie tells of the deep relationship between teacher and student.
 One child described the experience of being in Friedl’s secret art classes in the concentration camp at Terezin: “Friedl.
 We called her Friedl.
 Everything was forgotten for a couple of hours.
 We forgot all the troubles we had.”
 What was Friedl’s legacy as a teacher?
 What memorable teacher in your own life was a rescuer or a life changer for you?

 - How does a human being survive a tragedy such as the Holocaust?